LogicalMonster/mathematics_in_lean/markdown/C01_Introduction.md

   ring
 ```

 As you enter each line of such a proof in VS Code, Lean displays the *proof state* in a separate window, telling you what facts you have already established and what tasks remain to prove your theorem.
 You can replay the proof by stepping through the lines, since Lean will continue to show you the state of the proof at the point where the cursor is.
-In this example, you will then see that the first line of the proof introduces m and n (we could have renamed them at that point, if we wanted to), and also decomposes the hypothesis Even n to a k and the assumption that n = 2 * k.
-The second line, use m * k, declares that we are going to show that m * n is even by showing m * n = 2 * (m * k).
-The next line uses the rewrite tactic to replace n by 2 * k in the goal, and the ring tactic solves the resulting goal m * (2 * k) = 2 * (m * k).
+In this example, you will then see that the first line of the proof introduces `m` and `n` (we could have renamed them at that point, if we wanted to), and also decomposes the hypothesis `Even n` to a `k` and the assumption that `n = 2 * k`.
+The second line, `use m * k`, declares that we are going to show that `m * n` is even by showing `m * n = 2 * (m * k)`.
+The next line uses the `rewrite` tactic to replace `n` by `2 * k` in the goal, and the `ring` tactic solves the resulting goal `m * (2 * k) = 2 * (m * k)`.

 The ability to build a proof in small steps with incremental feedback is extremely powerful.
 For that reason, tactic proofs are often easier and quicker to write than proof terms.
-There isn’t a sharp distinction between the two: tactic proofs can be inserted in proof terms, as we did with the phrase by rw [hk, mul_left_comm] in the example above.
+There isn’t a sharp distinction between the two: tactic proofs can be inserted in proof terms, as we did with the phrase `by rw [hk, mul_left_comm]` in the example above.
 We will also see that, conversely, it is often useful to insert a short proof term in the middle of a tactic proof.
 That said, in this book, our emphasis will be on the use of tactics.

 In our example, the tactic proof can also be reduced to a one-liner: